jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 11. Limited transparency of deliberations to ensure frank exchange of views.

-12. Importance of educating all in civic virtues.
+12. Importance of education of citizenry in civic virtues.

 13. Emphasis on decentralization; federalism.

+14. Heavy emphasis on input and feedback from members at large, but no mechanism to bypass leadership via referendum process.

 As indicated in the caveat above, it may not be possible to adopt any single one in isolation, and many may require enforement mechanisms